lupyuen/lupyuen.github.io/src/tftp2.md

 [(Watch the Demo on YouTube)](https://youtu.be/ABpi2ABln5o)

 Yep it works: No more TFTP Timeouts!
-And it's a lot faster!
+And it's so much faster!

-TODO

-(Tested on 32-bit Raspberry Pi 4 and on macOS x64)

 TODO: Why does it work?
 Dropped UDP Packets?
 We should check with Wireshark